Spreading The Wealth

 ‘Giving to Only One Poor Person’

-Should a person donate all the charitable funds at his disposal to one cause?
-Or should he rather divide his money among several worthy causes?
-Poskim discuss this question based on R’ Abba bar Zavda’s statement in our sugya: “Anyone who gives all his priestly gifts to one kohen brings famine to the world.”
+Is it better to donate all one’s charitable funds to one cause?
+Or is it better to divide the money among several causes?
+Poskim answer this question based on our sugya: R’ Abba bar Zavda said, “Anyone who gives all his priestly gifts to one kohen brings famine to the world.”

-As we know, kohanim are entitled to a variety of tithes of agricultural produce.
-The Gemara teaches us that it is improper to give all of one’s tithes to a single kohen.
-The source for this is Shmuel II.
-Chapter 20 verse 26 states, “And Eera the Yaari was kohen to David” and immediately afterward, chatter 21 verse 1 states, “And there was a famine in the days of David.”
+The source for this statement is II Shmuel (20:26 and 21:1).
+We read, “And Eera the Yaari was kohen to David” and immediately afterward, “And there was a famine in the days of David.”
 David gave all his tithes to Eera, leaving other kohanim hungry.
 As an appropriate punishment, middah keneged middah, Hashem caused a famine to strike the land (Iyun Yaakov).

 An Indigent Kohen

-Rabbi Chaim Kanievski (Derech Emunah, Hilchos Maaser 7:s.k.
+Rabbi Chaim Kanievsky (Derech Emunah, Hilchos Maaser 7:s.k.
 38) offers an alternative explanation.
-He argues that while it is forbidden to give all 24 types of priestly tithes to one kohen, it is permitted to designate one kohen as makirei kehunah to routinely receive one particular type of tithe.
+Giving all 24 types of priestly tithes to one kohen, he argues, is forbidden.
+However, it is permitted to designate one kohen to routinely receive one particular type of tithe.

-In any case, the Mordechai (Bava Basra 502) accepts R’ Abba’s ruling at face value and rules “that it is forbidden to give all the charitable funds at one’s disposal to a single poor relative and forsake his other relatives.
-It is also forbidden to give all one’s charitable funds to a single poor person, and ignore the rest.”
-The Shulchan Aruch follows this ruling (Y.D.
-257:19).
+The Mordechai (Bava Basra 502) accepts R’ Abba’s ruling and therefore writes, “From here we see that it’s forbidden to give all the charitable funds at one’s disposal to a single poor relative and forsake one’s other relatives.
+It is also forbidden to give all one’s charitable funds to a single poor person and ignore the rest.”
+The Shulchan Aruch records this ruling (Yoreh De’ah 257:19).